Infinite-Dimensional Diffusion Models: Well-Posedness of the Reverse SDE

-Thus far, we have \textit{formally} formulated the reverse SDEs (\ref{reverse SDE inf abs}), (\ref{reverse SDE inf relative}), without showing that it indeed constitutes a reversal of the stochastic dynamics from the forward equation.
-In the following theorem, we show that indeed, $Y_t$ constitutes a time reversal of $X_t$, in that it recovers the correct target distribution as its terminal time -- this proves, to our knowledge, for the first time, that the forward-reverse SDE framework extends to the infinite-dimensional setting.
+Thus far, we have \textit{formally} formulated the reverse SDE \eqref{reverse SDE inf abs} without showing that it actually constitutes a time reversal of the stochastic dynamics from the forward equation.
+In the following theorem, we show that $Y_t$ indeed constitutes a time reversal of $X_t$ and that it recovers the correct target distribution at terminal time $T$. \begin{theorem} Assume $X_t$ is a solution to \eqref{inf-fwd}.
+Then, the time reversal $Y_t \coloneqq X_{T-t}$ solves the SDE \eqref{reverse SDE inf abs}.
+Furthermore, if $H$ is a Hilbert space such that $\mudata$ and $\mathcal{N}(0, C)$ are both supported on $H$, we can choose $s$ such that $M_t = s(t, X_t)$ is almost surely continuous in $t$ with respect to the $H$-norm. \end{theorem} \begin{proof}(Sketch) \jp{We approximate the infinite-dimensional forward-SDE in finite dimensions using a spectral approximation in the eigenbasis of the covariance operator $C$.
+The finite-dimensional approximations are denoted by $X_t^D$.}